catarinacbh/recipes/_posts/2020-05-05-ButternutSquash-Soup.md

     * Ground pepper
     * Pumpkin seeds to serve
   directions_markdown: |-
     1. In a pan, heat the olive oil and butter.
-Add the onion and let it cook until golden.
+Add the onion and let it cook until golden brown.
     2. Add the garlic, nutmeg and salt.
-Let it cook for 2 minutes while stirring it to combine.
+Let it cook for 2 minutes while stirring to combine.
     3. Add the butternut squash, carrots and apple.
-Once all combined, add the vegetable stock and the thyme.
-Bring to boil on a low heat for 30 minutes or until the carrots are tender.
+Once combined, add the vegetable stock and the thyme.
+Bring to the boil and the simmer for 30 minutes or until the carrots are tender.
-    4. Once cooked, whizz with a hand mixer or in a blender.
+    4. Once cooked, purée with a hand blender or in a food processor.
     5. Serve with pumpkin seeds and pepper on top.

 ---